heyjochen/notes/src/site/notes/3_Permanent Notes/for...in.md

 ---
 ## Description
-The for...in loop is a loop in Javascript that **iterates** over all *enumerable string properties* of an object.
+The for...in loop is a loop in JavaScript that **iterates** over all *enumerable string properties* of an object.

 ## Parameters
 variable, object, statement